SHEFFcode/GeeksForGeeks/GeeksForGeeks/Theory/7 Steps.md

     * Modularize your code, any conceptual chunks of code, push that off to another function.
         * Some functions you can even ask if they want you to code up, like swap for example.
           Sometimes they will say don't bother if it's not important for algo.
+    * Write error cases, at least with TODOs.

 7. Test your code.
     * Example test case is usually too big and too familiar to test the code.